Gaurav-Tatuskar/Excel_Hospital-Emergency-Room-dashboard./README.md

 2. What is the average waiting time for patients?
 3. Are longer wait times affecting patient satisfaction?
 4. What are the peak hours or busiest days in the emergency room?
+5. How can hospital management improve operational efficiency?
 ## Project Process
 1. Understanding of Data
 2. Data Connection (Import data using power query)